Evelyn Underhill

 Evelyn Underhill (6 December 1875 – 15 June 1941) was an English Anglo-Catholic writer and pacifist known for her numerous works on religion and spiritual practice, in particular Christian mysticism.
-Her best-known is Mysticism, published in 1911.
+Her best-known work is Mysticism, published in 1911.

 Life

 Underhill was born in Wolverhampton.
 She was a poet and novelist as well as a pacifist and mystic.
 An only child, she described her early mystical insights as "abrupt experiences of the peaceful, undifferentiated plane of reality—like the 'still desert' of the mystic—in which there was no multiplicity nor need of explanation".
 The meaning of these experiences became a lifelong quest and a source of private angst, provoking her to research and write.

-Both her father Arthur Underhill and her husband, Hubert Stuart Moore, were writers (on the law), London barristers, and yachtsmen.
+Both her father, Arthur Underhill, and her husband, Hubert Stuart Moore, were writers (on the law), London barristers, and yachtsmen.
 She and her husband grew up together and were married on 3 July 1907.
 The couple had no children.
 She travelled regularly within Europe, primarily to Switzerland, France and Italy, where she pursued her interests in art and Catholicism, visiting numerous churches and monasteries.
 Neither her husband (a Protestant) nor her parents shared her interest in spiritual matters.

 Underhill was called simply "Mrs Moore" by many of her friends.
 She was a prolific author and published over 30 books either under her maiden name, Underhill, or under the pseudonym "John Cordelier", as was the case for the 1912 book The Spiral Way.
-Initially an agnostic, she gradually began to acquire an interest in Neoplatonism and from there was increasingly drawn to Catholicism against the objections of her husband, eventually converting before becoming a prominent Anglo-Catholic.
+Initially an agnostic, she gradually began to acquire an interest in Neoplatonism and from there was increasingly drawn to Catholicism against the objections of her husband, eventually becoming a prominent Anglo-Catholic.
 Her spiritual mentor from 1921 to 1924 was Baron Friedrich von Hügel, who was appreciative of her writing yet concerned with her focus on mysticism and who encouraged her to adopt a much more Christocentric view as opposed to the theistic and intellectual one she had previously held.
 She described him as "the most wonderful personality. ... so saintly, truthful, sane and tolerant" (Cropper, p.
 44) and was influenced by him toward more charitable and down-to-earth activities.
 After his death in 1925, her writings became more focused on the Holy Spirit and she became prominent in the Anglican Church as a lay leader of spiritual retreats, a spiritual director for hundreds of individuals, guest speaker, radio lecturer and proponent of contemplative prayer.